sveltejs/learn.svelte.dev/content/tutorial/03-sveltekit/01-concepts/01-introducing-sveltekit/README.md

 SvelteKit apps are server-rendered by default (like traditional 'multi-page apps' or MPAs) for excellent first load performance and SEO characteristics, but can then transition to client-side navigation (like modern 'single-page apps' or SPAs) to avoid jankily reloading everything (including things like third-party analytics code) when the user navigates.
 They can run anywhere JavaScript runs, though — as we'll see — your users may not need to run any JavaScript at all.

-If that sounds complicated, worry not: SvelteKit is the framework that grows with you!
+If that sounds complicated, worry not, SvelteKit is the framework that grows with you!
 Start simple and add new features as you need them.

 ## Project structure